Health Benefits of Treadmill Exercise

-There are many health benefits to regular exercise, including an increase in the strength of the heart, weight loss, and decreased insulin resistance.
-Walking or running on a treadmill is great exercise and puts less stress on the body than walking or running on a flat outdoor surface.
-Treadmills also offer the option for careful monitoring of the heart rate and blood pressure for patients that are in poor health or have heart problems.
-This information helps the patient determine how much exercise they can do and when it’s time to stop.
-Here is some information about the health benefits of exercising on the treadmill.
+There are almost countless health benefits to regular exercise, including heart strength, weight loss, and decreased insulin resistance.
+Walking or running on a treadmill is an excellent source of exercise that puts less stress on the body than walking or running on a flat surface outdoors.
+Treadmills also offer the option for careful heart rate and blood pressure monitoring for patients suffering from those issues.
+This information helps patients determine how much exercise they handle and when to stop.
+Here are just some of the important health benefits of exercising on the treadmill.

 The Six Wonderful Health Benefits of a Treadmill

 Treadmills are very useful in the diagnosis of heart disease, coronary artery blockages, and other cardiac issues.
-The body may not show symptoms of heart disease or blockage until it is put under stress, and using a treadmill is an effective way to put the body under stress while having the ability to closely monitor the patient’s vital signs.
-Treadmill tests are often performed on patients that are not currently experiencing symptoms of heart problems, but they have risk factors such as high cholesterol.
+The body may not show symptoms of heart disease or blockage until it is put under stress, and using a treadmill is an effective way to put a body under stress while closely monitoring the patient’s vital signs.
+Treadmill tests are often performed on patients who are not currently experiencing symptoms of heart problems, but show risk factors such as high cholesterol.

-Researchers from Johns Hopkins Medicine have found that women and men that have inconclusive or abnormal treadmill test results are at least twice as likely to die from heart disease as people whose test results were normal.
-It is possible for exercise stress tests performed on a treadmill to show a false positive result, so the test should always be follow up by other tests such as:
+Researchers from Johns Hopkins Medicine have found that women and men that have inconclusive or abnormal treadmill test results are at least twice as likely to die from heart disease as people whose test results are normal.
+It’s possible for exercise stress tests performed on a treadmill to show a false positive result, so these test should always be follow up with others such as:

-- Cardiac Catheterization — The insertion of a catheter into a specific chamber, vessel, or artery of the heart to determine blockage or the severity of heart disease.
+- Cardiac Catheterization: The insertion of a catheter into a specific chamber, vessel, or artery of the heart to spot a blockage or determine the severity of heart disease.

 Benefits to Diabetics

 Exercising for less than 20 minutes at a time usually causes the liver to release stored glucose for fuel, but a session of at least 20 minutes is more beneficial because it causes the muscles to take in glucose for fuel and lowers overall blood glucose levels.
-Using a treadmill for regular exercise often allows patients to lower their blood glucose levels enough that their medication levels can be adjusted down or eliminated.
-Working out regularly also helps to regulate the hormones that induce sleep and allows the patient to sleep better.
-Regular sleep cycles are another factor that helps keep blood sugar levels in the body stable.
+Using a treadmill for regular exercise often allows patients to lower their blood glucose levels enough that their medication levels can be adjusted or eliminated.
+Working out regularly also helps to regulate the hormones that induce sleep and facilitates better sleep.
+Regular sleep cycles are another factor that keeps blood sugar levels stable.

 Benefits of Exercise

-Exercising regularly is a great way to keep the body in good shape and decrease levels of disease in the entire body.
-The heart is the most important muscle in the body, and it needs to be exercised to be in top shape.
+Exercising regularly is a great way to keep the body in good shape and decrease levels of disease.
+The heart is the most important muscle in the body and it needs exercise to stay in top shape.
 Treadmills are the best exercise machines for people starting their fitness journey because they are easy to use and put less stress on the body than many types of workouts.
 Most experts recommend that people exercise at least five days per week, for 20-60 minutes.
 A feat easily accomplished with a treadmill.